nearform/react-browser-hooks/docs/guide.md

 <p>Status: {status.online ? 'online' : 'offline'}<br/>
 ```

-Parameters:
-- callback (function): optional callback function

 Returns an object containing:
 - online (boolean): the current online status
 - reason (string): the reason for this status

-A callback can be passed into the hook, which is called when online status changes

 See the /demo/src/components/online component for a full usage example.